Yuubi-san/unaesgcm/README.md

 # make install
 ```

-The latter places the files under `/usr/local` and updates media type
+The latter places the files under `/usr/local` (use `prefix` and `DESTDIR`
-mappings cache.
-You, as a user, may additionaly need to do
+variables to override) and updates media type mappings cache.
+You, as a user,
+may additionaly need to do

 `$ xdg-mime default unaesgcm.desktop x-scheme-handler/aesgcm`